micahrobinsondesigns/Woocommerce-Category-Disclaimer/README.md

 # Woocommerce Category Disclaimer

-This plugin can be used to create disclaimers or notes that you want to add to the short description of every product in a category.
+This plugin can be used to create disclaimers or notes that you want to add to the end of the short description of every product in a category.
+It is worth noting that the "disclaimer" will be italicized to separate it from the rest of the content visually.

 ## Add content, including html tags, to the field in your chosen category